 Since then, Canada has become a customer, a supplier and a partner to The Boeing Company in both the defence and commercial sectors.
-Boeing is celebrating 100 years of partnership with Canada in 2019 and will mark the occasion with employees, suppliers and other partners throughout the year.
+Boeing celebrated 100 years of partnership with Canada in 2019.

 Boeing Sites in Canada